timcdlucas/translucent_interpretable_ML_review/translucent.md

 --->

-It is clear that machine learning continues to grow as a tool in ecology.
+It is clear that machine learning is continuing to grow in popularity in ecology.
 However, it currently remains used almost solely for purely predictive purposes.
-The next stage is for machine learning methods to find their place within other statistical tasks undertaken by ecologists.
+Their full potential us therefore not being realised.
-One important step for this to occur is for ecologists to be more clear about the purposes of their analyses; is a well defined hypothesis being tested, is a dataset being employed for potential relationships to drive hypothesis generation, it is prediction the main focus.
+One important step for this to occur is for ecologists to be more clear about the purposes of their analyses; is a well defined hypothesis being tested, is a dataset being explored for potential relationships to drive hypothesis generation, or is prediction the main focus.
 This clarity makes it possible to be clear about the trade-offs in any statistical analysis and to use the most effective tools given the desired outcomes.
 Using simple linear models is often not optimal if discovery of relationships or predictions are the aim; if a formal hypothesis is being tested random forests are unlikely to be the best choice.
 Finally, being clear about the aims allows sensible planning on how data will be used in the longer term.
-If the aim is to discover some relationships and then formally test them, the best use of a given dataset may be too split it and use half for disovery and half for hypothesis testing.
+If the aim is to discover some relationships and then formally test them, the best use of a given dataset may be to split it and use half for disovery and half for hypothesis testing.
 This workflow would not occur to an analyst who was unclear about their task.

 A major hurdle in interpreting these models is the ability to visualise high dimensional surfaces.
 Here I have demonstrated a number of methods for visualising response curves but they all rely on selecting a few dimensions to focus on.
-While visualising high dimensional surfaces is an unsolvable problem, any methods is software that aid the exploration of this fundemental property of a fitted model would be extremely useful.
+While visualising high dimensional surfaces is ultimately an unsolvable problem, any methods or software that aid the exploration of this fundemental property of a fitted model would be extremely useful.

 While the methods here have been generic machine learning methods, there are a number of approaches for combining mechanistic models and non-parametric models.
 These include using a mechanistic model as the mean function of a Gaussian process [@rasmussen2004gaussian] or using a mechanistic model as a regularising prior for a non-parametric model [@lyddon2018nonparametric].
-These methods have great potential for gaining the interpretability is mechanistic models and the interpolative predictive ability from non-parametric models while retaining the extrapolative benefits of mechanistic models.
+These methods have great potential for combining the interpretability of mechanistic models and the interpolative predictive ability of non-parametric machine learning models.

 Finally, as with all modelling, interpretation of machine learning models requires human input.
 While many algorithms are objectively tested for various properties, very few have been tested for their ability to aid the human interpreter.